ReflectionHLE/ReflectionHLE/README.md

 Dreams.
 However, as an exception to the terms above you may link and distribute that data for the purposes of compatibility with the original game.

 Furthermore, the included CRC-32 implementation is in the public domain.
+The same applies to the modified unlzexe source (based on UNLZEXE.DOC from v0.4).

 ---------------------------------------------------------------------------
 Based on the README.md file of the original Keen Dreams source code release